AnsonTu/TaskTracker/README.md

 ## Setting up the local environment

-- Add a `config.js` file under the server folder.
-This file will contain and export a secret for encrypting passwords added by a user.
+- Create a `config.js` file under the server folder, and copy the contents of the `config.template.js` file into it.
+Add a random string value to the `secret` property.
+The `config.js` file will contain and export a secret for encrypting passwords added by a user.
 - Install all dependencies by running `yarn install` under the client and server folders.
 - Install MongoDB on your device from the official website.
 If you are using Windows, remember to also create a data directory where Mongo can store data.